 Many people have said to me over the years, “But you don’t look sick” or “Well, you look great.”
 Many are well-meaning with their comments while others seem to cast doubt as if I am truly sick.
-This makes for a difficult existence when you find yourself in the invisible disability category since doctors are guilty of this seemingly innocent statement and may make judgements based on our appearance.
-This very predicament is a large part of why it took over two years for me to get a true diagnosis, while having many misdiagnoses along the way.
+This makes for a difficult existence when you find yourself in the invisible disability category since doctors are guilty of this seemingly innocent statement and may make judgments based on our appearance.
+This very predicament is a large part of why it took over two years for me to get a true diagnosis while having many misdiagnoses along the way.

 I was taken to my local hospital by ambulance in a terrified state.
-I was admitted immediately for what ended up being a ten day period of which I endured test upon test only to find my doctors stumped.
+I was admitted immediately for what ended up being a ten-day period of which I endured test upon test only to find my doctors stumped.
 On the tenth day, I was transferred to Johns Hopkins, one of the best hospitals in the country.
 I was an inpatient there for 4 days and was seen by multiple specialists whose final diagnosis was psychosomatic illness and referred me to a psychiatrist.
 My family and I were completely flabbergasted that these doctors thought I was mentally ill and making myself sick.
 But, for the sake of moving forward to truly find out what was wrong, I saw the psychiatrist and was given a clean bill of mental health, aside from situational depression.

-My next attempt to get a diagnosis was with the University of Pennsylvania.
+My next attempt to get a diagnosis was at the University of Pennsylvania.
 There I saw a Neurologist and a Rheumatologist and both told me there was nothing they could do for me.
 Doctors kept telling me that whatever was wrong with me was not “in their specialty.”
 I became very frustrated and traveling two hours each way to these doctors was difficult for me.
 My health was continuing to decline and it seemed as though I would never know what was making me so sick.
-Thankfully, with the help of my parents and my continued determination we knew we could not and would not give up.
+Thankfully, with the help of my parents and my continued determination, we knew we could not and would not give up.

 After much thought and exhausted from the travels, we decided to see a local Rheumatologist who had been a part of my initial stay at my local hospital.
 We figured we would see him outside of the hospital setting and relay to him my lack of progress and inability to find a diagnosis.
 It was a good thing we did, too!
 His first words were what finally gave me hope and eventually a diagnosis.
 He said, “Has anyone ever ordered a muscle biopsy?”
 Instantly it made perfect sense.
 I was having muscle pain and weakness and while other doctors had performed biopsies on pretty much everything else, they had done so with my muscles

 A week later I had the biopsy and it proved, without a doubt, that I had polymyositis.
-However, upon returning to Johns Hopkins with hope of starting treatment for this rare disease, I found nothing but doubt.
+However, upon returning to Johns Hopkins with the hope of starting treatment for this rare disease, I found nothing but doubt.
 And part of it, I believe, was because I did not look sick on the outside.

 With the biopsy results in hand, I returned to Johns Hopkins a few weeks later thinking they would now create a treatment plan to arrest this autoimmune disease that was wreaking havoc on my body.
 Sadly, I was mistaken.
 The doctor at Hopkins read the report, looked me in the eyes and said, “You do not have myositis.”
-Of course I immediately became defensive as well as confused wondering how she could make that statement after reading the biopsy report that concluded I did in fact have polymyositis.
+Of course, I immediately became defensive as well as confused wondering how she could make that statement after reading the biopsy report that concluded I did, in fact, have polymyositis.
 She asked that I arrange to have the biopsy slides mailed to her so she could view them under the microscope for herself.
-It was an upsetting ride home, however I got right to work and she had the slides in hand within a week.
-I never did hear back from her directly, but my primary care doctor received an addendum to her original report that stated I did in fact have polymyositis.
+It was an upsetting ride home, however, I got right to work and she had the slides in hand within a week.
+I never did hear back from her directly, but my primary care doctor received an addendum to her original report that stated I did, in fact, have polymyositis.
 In my heart, I felt she owed me at least a phone call with an explanation or to explain what is next.
 That never happened.

 Looking well on the outside does not give doctors, or anyone else, cause to dismiss us.
 I will admit that after researching myositis at that time I found that it is a difficult disease to diagnose.
 At the same time, I found that I did not display the “typical” symptoms or blood test results.
 But, I was not the only one.
 According to the research at that time, roughly 25% of those who have myositis do not display the so-called “textbook” symptoms.